 An example of a reasonable reason to quit work would include where an employee is no longer able to fulfill the physical requirements of a particular job but is not unavailable for work because they could still work another job without those physical requirements.

 If you disagree with a determination that you voluntarily quit work without good cause and are considering filing an unemployment appeal, contact Flesner Wentzel today.
-Call our St. Charles law office at 636-442-4529 to speak with an experienced unemployment appeals attorney about your case in a $150/30-minute consultation.
+Call our St. Charles law office at 636-442-4529 to speak with an experienced unemployment appeals attorney about your case.
+We offer low deposit consultations.
 Se habla Español. *Subject to availability*